By Layla Abdullah-Poulos

 In modern American Muslim cultures, the means to connect with potential spouses vary within communities and when navigating society at large.
 Beyond the traditional conventions, like arranged marriages, there are a growing number of Muslim matrimonial sites catering to Muslims from an array of backgrounds, as well as professional matchmakers who help to set couples up.
 “Muslim courtship,” which is to say getting to know someone with the intention of marriage, is also growing in popularity.
 This is where Zara J’s expertise comes in handy.

-Zara J, the founder of a matchmaking society, hosts The Courtship Code, a podcast offering courtship advice, with topics like: “Time to Stop Repeating Tests in Relationships,” “Be Honest About What You Want” and “Did you Get Ghosted?”
+The Courtship Code, a podcast offering courtship advice, with topics like: “Time to Stop Repeating Tests in Relationships,” “Be Honest About What You Want” and “Did you Get Ghosted?”
 Although the podcast’s primary focus is single Muslims, married Muslims can also benefit by listening.
 Zara J. began her career as an urban fiction writer, launched a publishing company and started writing Muslim fiction novels to give the world a glimpse into Muslim courtship experiences in the West.
 She then took a sabbatical from writing and established a singles’ society in 2015.
 I spoke with Zara about her perspectives on Muslim courtship, dating and asking the hard questions of potential spouses.

 Zara J, host of The Courtship Code podcast.